zeroincombenze/connector/universal_connector_base/README.rst

 * Partner (res.partner and res.partner.category)
 * User (res.users and res.groups)

+This module can synchroniza Odoo from version 8.0 to 18.0.
+For prior versions you should install the module *universal_connector_openerp*

 |it| Questo modulo è base della suite Universal Connector e rende disponibile alcune
 funzioni per sincronizzare con l'esterno.